Tom Hark: The Piranhas version

 When Brighton-based punk band the Piranhas covered the song in 1980, they used new lyrics written by their frontman, "Boring" Bob Grover.
 The song peaked at number 6 on the UK Singles Chart, and was the band's most successful single.

-The Piranhas version was used as background music in Chris Evans' TV show TFI Friday.
-The Piranhas version has since been adapted by football fans as chants in Great Britain and Ireland.
+The Piranhas version was used as background music in Chris Evans' television show TFI Friday.

 Charts

+In football

+The popularity of the Piranhas' version led to it being adapted by various groups of football fans as chants in Great Britain and Ireland.
+Manchester United followers used the song to describe Wayne Rooney as "the white Pelé" in chants.

+In 2006, the song was adapted into "We're England (Tom Hark)" recorded by TalkSport Allstars before the 2006 FIFA World Cup.
+It reached No. 37 on the UK chart.

 Seagulls Ska version

 In 2005, the temporary Brighton-based band named Seagulls Ska, made up of Brighton and Hove Albion F.C. fans, released their version titled "Tom Hark (We Want Falmer!)".
-It is a remake of the 1980 Piranhas hit which came to be used as an anthem at many football grounds.
+It is a remake of the 1980 Piranhas hit which came to be used as an anthem at many football grounds, with new lyrics rewritten by the band's main member, Attila the Stockbroker.

 The song was released in January 2005 to highlight the club's plight in building a new stadium at Falmer.
-On 15 January 2005, it reached number 17 on the UK Singles Chart and remained in the chart for three weeks.
-The club's stadium at Falmer eventually opened over six years after the single's release, in July 2011.
+Brighton had sold their previous ground, the Goldstone Ground, in 1997, and had been without a permanent home for over 7 years.
+On 15 January 2005, the song reached number 17 on the UK Singles Chart and remained in the chart for three weeks.
+The club's new stadium at Falmer eventually opened over six years after the single's release (and 14 years after Brighton left Goldstone) in July 2011.

-The lyrics were rewritten by Attila the Stockbroker.